 I love potatoes.
 In pretty much any and every way.
 But add blue cheese and apples to the mix and I am a goner.
-This mashed potato recipe is inspired by one that my sister makes.
+This blue cheese mashed potato recipe is inspired by one that my sister makes.

 I served this alongside roast pork, but it would also be great with a steak or a roast chicken.
 Or just on its own.
-Maybe if you eat a salad alongside of it, you will not feel so bad about eating mashed potatoes for dinner.
+Maybe if you eat a salad alongside it, you will not feel so bad about eating mashed potatoes for dinner.
 This side dish can be made ahead of time.
 Keep it covered in the fridge and just reheat it until it is hot all the way through.

-4 pounds Yukon Gold potatoes, peeled and quartered
+- 4 pounds Yukon Gold potatoes, peeled and quartered

-2 teaspoons olive oil
+- 2 teaspoons olive oil

-1 (8-ounce) package cream cheese
+- 1 (8-ounce) package of cream cheese

-2-3 Golden Delicious apples
+- 2-3 Golden Delicious apples

-1 cup blue cheese
+- 1 cup blue cheese

-2/3 cup milk
+- 2/3 cup milk

-2 Tablespoons butter
+- 2 Tablespoons butter

-3 Tablespoons honey
+- 3 Tablespoons honey

-salt and pepper
+- salt and pepper

-1 tablespoons chopped fresh chives
+- 1 tablespoon chopped fresh chives

 Peel and chop the apples.
 Place them in a piece of tin foil and drizzle olive oil and season with salt and pepper.

 Wrap up the apples in the tin foil.
-Bake in a 350 degree oven for about 20 minutes.
+Bake in a 350-degree oven for about 20 minutes.

 The apples will be very soft.

 Boil the potatoes in a large pot of water.
 Cook the potatoes until a knife comes out easily.
-Drain the potatoes and put in a large bowl.
-Mash with a potato masher, ricer, beaters, whatever your weapon of choice is.
+Drain the potatoes and put them in a large bowl.
+Mash with a potato masher, ricer, beaters, or whatever your weapon of choice is.
 Add the roasted apples and mash them too.